 However, this very rarely happens unless your creditors believe that they will get more money from you through bankruptcy.

-Before I sign can I speak to several Insolvency Practitioners and then choose one based on the proposed repayment figures?
+Can I speak to several Insolvency Practitioners and then choose based on the repayment figures?

 Unfortunately, no. Because of the amount of work involved negotiating your repayments with creditors, you will have to choose the Insolvency Practitioner you wish to work with before any payments will be proposed.

-Spend some time shopping around for a good company (our advisors will give you some recommendations when you call), explain your situation thoroughly and ask lots of questions so you can make the right decision for your circumstances.
+Spend some time shopping around for a good company, explain your situation thoroughly and ask lots of questions so you can make the right decision for your circumstances.

-How do I apply for a Trust Deed?
+How do I apply for a Scottish Trust Deed?

 What happens after I complete my Trust Deed?

-After the 48-month period is over you are legally debt free you will be discharged from your debts.
+After the 48-month period is over, all debts included in your plan will be written off and you will be discharged from your debts.
+Reaching a brighter future.

 You will receive a certificate of completion discharge from your Trust Deed Company and your credit file will show that you have completed the Trust Deed, this is when you credit rating will start to improve.